ThreatResponse/auth0-rules/README.md

 This build pipeline now supports building rules in ES2015.
 Simply do the following:

-1. Write your file in the `rules-es` directory.
+1. Write your file in the `rules` directory.
 2. Write your json file that defines the auth0 rule precedence.
 3. Run `yarn run gulp` # Gulp will then build the ECMAScript5 version to `dist/`
 4. Deploy to auth0 from dist.